RESEARCH STARTER

 According to a 2022 survey from the Pew Research Center, about 98 percent of public schools controlled access to school buildings during school hours in the 2019-2020 school year, while schools using security camera technology increased to 91 percent.
 As for preparedness in the event of a shooting, 96 percent of schools reported having a written emergency plan and 98 percent had condcuted a lockdown drill.

-Even with the vast majority of American school implementing increased safety measures, the possibility of future school shootings did not disappear.
+Even with the vast majority of American schools implementing increased safety measures, the possibility of future school shootings did not disappear.
 On May 24, 2022, a teenage gunman entered Robb Elementary School in Uvalde, Texas, and fatally shot nineteen children and two teachers.
 Later investigations criticized the delayed police response to the incident, indicating that lives would have been saved if the police followed the proper procedures.

 Bibliography